Skip to main content

 The Pathology FHIR implementation guide provides the detailed guidance system suppliers will need to implement the pathology-related FHIR profiles.
 Regularly updated, this FHIR implementation guide is referenced in DAPB4101’s implementation guidance as the source of truth for implementors.

-NHS England's Message Exchange for Social Care and Health (MESH) service supports the ability to share data directly and securely between health and care organisations.
-MESH is the nationally recognised mechanism for message-based data sharing and is currently used to transport PMIP EDIFACT reports from laboratory systems to GP systems.
+NHS England's Message Exchange for Social Care and Health (MESH) service is currently used to transport PMIP EDIFACT pathology reports from laboratory systems to GP systems.

 In addition to MESH, FHIR supports other methods of exchanging data, including the use of RESTful APIs.
-This approach may be considered for pathology reporting in the future, but until an alternative national messaging architecture is mandated, MESH will be used to transport FHIR UK Core R4 pathology reports.
+These will be used to transport DAPB4101 pathology reports.